 You have basically three choices when it comes to your next mattress: foam, innerspring, or a hybrid.

 Innerspring: This classic style uses metal springs to support your weight.
 The metal coils typically are wrapped with some foam and often a softer cushioning on top.
-These mattresses can feel very plush, and offer good air movement so they don’t retain heat like some foam mattresses.
-But they can feel bouncy and may not distribute pressure as well as foam.
+These mattresses can feel very plush and offer good air movement so they don’t retain heat like some foam mattresses.
+But they can feel bouncy and might not distribute pressure as well as foam.

 Hybrid: Just like it sounds, these models, which are gaining some popularity, combine springs with a larger slab of foam on top, offering the support of a foam, with the cushioning and cooling of a traditional spring mattress.

 No matter which type you go with, you’ll likely be able to choose your firmness level.
-Which is right for you will depend on personal preference and how you sleep.
+Which is right for you depends on personal preference and how you sleep.
 Most experts we spoke with agree that side and back sleepers should go with a firmer mattress.
-Stomach sleepers (the few of you out there) are usually better with a softer option.
+Stomach sleepers are usually better off with a softer option.